topcoder-platform/community-app/docs/how-to-add-a-new-topcoder-community.md

             - `points` - Points are shown rather than the prizes.
 The points are taken from `drPoints` field of challenge objects.
 There is no prizes tooltip in this case.
     -   `communityId` - *String* - Unique ID of this community.
     -   `communitySelector` - *Object Array* - Specifies data for the community selection dropdown inside the community header.
 Each object MUST HAVE `label` and `value` string fields, and MAY HAVE `redirect` field.
 If `redirect` field is specified, a click on that option in the dropdown will redirect user to the specified URL.
-    -   `groupId` - *String* - This value of group ID is now used to fetch community statistics.
-Probably, it makes sense to use this value everywhere where `authorizedGroupIds` array is used, however, at the moment, these two are independent.
+    -   `groupId` - *String* - Main user group of the community.
+All members of this group, and its descendant groups are treated as members of this community.
+Also, any challenges belonging to these groups are considered to be belonging to the community.
     -   `leaderboardApiUrl` - *String* - Endpoint from where the leaderboard data should be loaded.
     -   `logos` - *String Array | Object Array* - Array of image URLs to insert as logos into the left corner of community's header, alternatively the array may contain JS objects of shape
         ```